Jklein64/nbody/README.md

 ## Notes

 This application uses a cartesian coordinate system, so +y is up and +x is to the right.
+Indices refer to the centers of cells.

 ## Resources